The ultimate guide to Kitchen Knives

 Stamped blades are cut from a sheet of metal in the shape of the blade.
 This cutout is then hardened, sharpened and polished to create the edge.
 Stamped knives are easier and more cost-effective to produce, so they’re often more affordable than forged blades.
 They’re also lighter, and this can make them easier for beginners to use too.
 However, they typically need to be sharpened more regularly than forged knives.
 If you don’t know how to properly sharpen a knife, don’t worry – we’ll show you how later in this guide.

-The Different Parts of a Knife
+What Are The Different Parts of a Kitchen Knife?

 In this section, we will examine the different parts that make up the anatomy of a kitchen knife.
 It is useful to know the names and locations of these parts in order to differentiate between different knives.
 This will also help you select the right type of knife for every job.

-Point – the very end of the blade, typically sharpened to a fine point.
+The very end of the blade, typically sharpened to a fine point.
 It can be used to pierce or score the surface of food.

-Blade – the part of the knife used for cutting.
+The part of the knife used for cutting.
 Naturally, this means that the blade is very important!

-Edge – the sharpened part of the blade, used for the majority of cutting.
+The sharpened part of the blade, used for the majority of cutting.
 A knife’s sharpness is determined by how finely the edge is ground – during construction, and when sharpening yourself.

 There are a number of different types of blade edges, each designed to help a knife excel at certain kitchen tasks.
 A straight or ground edge is the most common type, and is just as the name suggests – a straight, sharp edge.
 These are typically found on chef’s knives, paring knives, and utility knives.
 A serrated edge has sharpened grooves and ridges along the blade, perfect for sawing through tough foods, or slicing softer foods without crushing them.
 Scalloped edges have a row of hollow dimples along the side of the blade, which helps to stop food from sticking to the blade.
 Lastly, hollow ground edges are typically found on Japanese knives.
 They taper down from the middle of the blade to create a very fine edge, which results in an extremely sharp but particularly delicate blades that are perfect for making sushi.

-Tip – the front part of a knife’s edge, just beneath the point.
+The front part of a knife’s edge, just beneath the point.
 The tip is used for more delicate or careful chopping and cutting.

-Spine – the blunt upper side of the blade, opposite to the edge.
+The blunt upper side of the blade, opposite to the edge.
 Generally, the thicker the spine, the stronger the blade.
 The spine also helps to provide overall balance to the knife.

-Heel – the edge of the blade closest to the bolster.
+The edge of the blade closest to the bolster.
 This area of the edge is used when you need more strength or pressure to cut through thicker or tougher foods.

-Tang – the unsharpened part of the blade which connects to the handle.
+The unsharpened part of the blade which connects to the handle.
 The tang is vital to the overall balance, weight, stability, and strength of the knife.
 A full tang, extending from the end of the blade through to the butt, is often found on the best knives.
 Sometimes, the tang also functions as the handle.

-Handle – the part of the knife a chef holds onto when cutting, sometimes called the ‘scales’.
+The part of the knife a chef holds onto when cutting, sometimes called the ‘scales’.
 It can be constructed from a range of materials such as wood, laminate, plastics, or the tang of the blade itself.

-Bolster – a raised area between the blade and the handle.
+A raised area between the blade and the handle.
 It provides additional weight to help balance the knife, and also puts a greater distance between the blade and your fingers.

-Butt – the end of the handle, at the very bottom of the knife.
+The end of the handle, at the very bottom of the knife.